mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-07-29-hipster-parade-portrait.md

   feature: paperfaces-hipsters-lg.jpg
   thumb: paperfaces-hipsters-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, black and white, beard]
+tags: [portrait, illustration, paper by 53, black and white, beard]
 ---

 PaperFaces portrait of some random hipsters I came up with to fill the entire canvas for a change.
 You can achieve some realistic effects just working with grays and white.